-Convocation Address 2017
+Convocation Address 2018

 President Anthony S. Caprio

 Many students have received academic honors or personal accolades.
-For example, one hundred and forty-seven (147) of you were members of the National Honor Society—once again, a record-breaking number.
-Many have been in other honor societies related to many academic areas including math, art, and foreign languages.
-Many of you were awarded scholarships from the Commonwealth of Massachusetts; I am glad you recognized the value of a Western New England University education and chose to pursue your education at this private university rather than using the scholarship at a Massachusetts public institution.
+For example, ninety-nine (99) of you were members of the National Honor Society.
+You have been inducted into honor societies related to many academic areas including math, art, and foreign languages.
+Eleven (11) of our new incoming transfer students are current Phi Theta Kappa Scholars.
+Many of you were awarded scholarships from the Commonwealth of Massachusetts.

 You bring diverse experiences to Western New England University:

-On this day, Friday, August 25, 2017, I officially open our 99th Academic Year at Western New England University.
+On this day, Friday, August 24, 2018, I officially open Academic Year 2018-2019, our 100thacademic year at Western New England University.